bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 Because Rust is so focused on safety and structure, developers have spent a lot of time and resources ensuring error messages are user-friendly, unlike many other coding languages.
 This makes it especially rewarding for beginners to learn, as when they make a mistake, it’s easy to correct.

-The [Rust website](https://www.rust-lang.org/learn) offers three paths to try - reading from what’s known as “[The Book](https://doc.rust-lang.org/book/),” trying out the [Rustlings Course](https://github.com/rust-lang/rustlings/) with small projects to help get you up and running, and [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/), which illustrates the concepts and libraries that underpin Rust.
+The [Rust website](https://www.rust-lang.org/learn) offers three paths to try - reading from what’s known as "[The Book](https://doc.rust-lang.org/book/)," trying out the [Rustlings Course](https://github.com/rust-lang/rustlings/) with small projects to help get you up and running, and [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/), which illustrates the concepts and libraries that underpin Rust.
 All these resources are free.

 As [one Redditor points out](https://www.reddit.com/r/rust/comments/bijkzd/best_way_to_learn_rust/em20uik?utm_source=share&utm_medium=web2x&context=3), it’s a relatively new language in that many of the answers to questions you’ll have, haven’t yet been posted and answered on places like Stack Overflow.
 For this reason, they recommend joining the Discord channel as a way to gain mentorship and a supportive community to learn Rust.